dmjio/sphynx/README.md

 const context = lynx.getJSContext();
 ```

 Event listeners for the `"message"` event (shown below) are added to each thread.
-This allows each thread to relay messsages between each other via a call to `postMessage(data)`.
+This allows each thread to relay messsages between each other via a call to `.postMessage(data)`.

 ### MTS setup